 A supply curve model was used to estimate the least-cost mix of LSR resources needed to meet the 50 by 30 goal, as discussed in Chapter 4.
-From the resulting resource portfolio, the model developed an estimate of the costs229 of procuring the incremental new resources (Tier 1), net of those resources' anticipated energy market values, through 2030.
-Known costs (sunk costs) that are already committed to Main Tier solicitations and the NY-Sun program are excluded from the calculation, in order to highlight the incremental cost associated with CES implementation.
+From the resulting resource portfolio, the model developed an estimate of the costs of procuring the incremental new resources (Tier 1), net of those resources' anticipated energy market values, through 2030.247 Known costs (sunk costs) that are already committed to Main Tier solicitations and the NY-Sun program are excluded from the calculation, in order to highlight the incremental cost associated with CES implementation.
 A separate estimate was made for the cost of maintaining existing resources (Tier 2) in New York, based on estimates of the payments necessary for CES-obligated entities to retain such resources in consideration of those projects' alternative net revenue opportunities in neighboring markets for which they are eligible.
 For the nuclear Tier 3, cost projections were based on the difference between expected nuclear generation costs and future wholesale energy market prices.
 This calculation was derived through examination of a series of high and low wholesale energy revenue and high and low costs of plant operation projections.
 From there, net program benefits/costs were developed, which reflect the incremental societal value of the avoided CO2 emissions in excess of the market price forecast for carbon value embedded in the electricity price forecast as a result of the RGGI.

-Because of the increased uncertainty inherent in projecting long-term costs and revenues due to changes in the broader economy, changes in wholesale electricity prices, the mix of renewable energy resources developed, technology costs, and project-specific circumstances, the model estimates a near-term net present value (NPV) cost projection through 2020, the date of the Commission's first triennial program review, as well as a longer-term estimate associated with meeting CES targets through 2030.
+Because of the increased uncertainty inherent in projecting long-term costs and revenues due to changes in the broader economy, procurement structure, changes in wholesale electricity prices, the mix of renewable energy resources developed, technology costs, and project-specific circumstances, the cost study focuses on near-term net present value (NPV) cost projections through 2023, and provides information on the sensitivity of these results to various uncertainty factors, including procurement structure.
+Longer-term cost estimates associated with meeting CES targets through 2030 are provided in an appendix to the Cost Study.
 A discount rate of 5.5% was used for the net present value (NPV) calculations.
-For Tier 1, costs are estimated for the full assumed 20 year lifetime of incremental renewable energy projects commencing operations through 2030.
-This means that Tier 1 projections to 2020 assess costs of such installations through 2039; under the 2030 time horizon, costs are assessed through 2049.
-For Tiers 2 and 3 - which are for maintaining the existing supply of renewables and nuclear resources - no assumption of 20 years of ongoing payments was made and program payments are therefore not assessed beyond the time horizon (2020 or 2030).
+For Tier 1, costs are estimated for the full assumed 20-year lifetime of incremental renewable energy projects commencing operations through 2030.
+This means that Tier 1 projections to 2023 assess costs of such installations through 2042; under the 2030 time horizon, costs are assessed through 2049.
+For Tiers 2 and 3 - which support the existing supply of renewables and nuclear resources - no assumption of 20 years of ongoing payments was made and program costs are therefore not assessed beyond the time horizon (2023 or 2030).